whitel1st/docem/README.md

 ### Via new file

 1. Extract your document `example.docx`
-2. Add magic symbols - `፨` (yes, literally - those fancy 5 dots) in places where you want payloads to be embed
+2. Add magic symbols - `XXCb8bBA9XX` - (depicted as `፨` in illustrations of this readme) in places where you want payloads to be embed
 3. Zip your new sample into `example_modified0.zip`
 4. Rename extension - `example_modified0.docx`
 5. Use new sample with tool